Predictia/AQUA/README.md

 # AQUA
 AQUA model evaluation framework

-This repo is thought to host the code development as well as the the discussion for the DE_340 AQUA model evaluation framework.
+This repository is thought to host the code development as well as the the discussion for the DE_340 AQUA model evaluation framework.
 In the first phase, please use it as a playground, including code examples or notebook if you want to show some specific configuration.
 Please use specific branches to host your development.

 AQUA framework will be based on a series of python3 libraries.
-Those pre- and post-processing libraries will be based on the `xarray+dask` framework so that they will be able to exploit out-of-core computation, fundamental to operate on the large volume of expected DE_340 data.
+Those libraries are based on the `xarray+dask` framework so that they will be able to exploit out-of-core computation, fundamental to operate on the large volume of expected DE_340 data.
+Most important module is the `Reader` class which allows for data access through intake catalog - and later on through FDB - as well as regridding (via the smmregrid module), time and spatial averaging as well as changes in data format convention.

-Diagnostics can be introduced within the AQUA framework making use of a specific python3 subpackage  or being accessed via containerized diagnostic (if pre-existing and written in non-python3 language).
+Diagnostics can be introduced within the AQUA framework making use of a specific python3 subpackage, listed in the `diagnostics` folder.

 ## Installation

-All the modules, including the smmregrid regridder, are now within the environment file.
-The code works on both py3.10 and py3.9 (not CI yet)
+The code works on both py3.10 and py3.9.
+Recommended installation through mamba (a package manager for conda-forge)

-### create conda environment and install packages
+### create conda/mamba environment and install packages
 ```
+git clone git@github.com:oloapinivad/AQUA.git
+cd AQUA
-conda env create -f environment.yml
+mamba env create -f environment.yml
 conda activate aqua
-pip install -e .

 ```

+## Examples

+Please look at the `notebook` folder to explore AQUA functionalities

 ### add kernel for DKRZ jupyterhub

 Documentation on adding kernels: https://docs.dkrz.de/doc/software%26services/jupyterhub/kernels.html#use-your-own-kernel

-It shoudl come down to:
+It should come down to:

 ```
 pip install ipykernel